iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.soc.mycolorado 3 reviews"/>
 </p>

-> Not bad, the only thing I have against it is that you can't update your phone number or email I put it in wrong number and now there is no way to change it<br> :date: __2020-12-22 02:32:42__

 > THIS APP IS HARD TO SET UP AND IT KEEPS REDIRECT ME .BUT NOT LETTING ME LOG IN<br> :date: __2020-12-21 09:32:36__

 > This app saved my life but now it keep saying retry otp and now I can't use it for my I'd.
 How I'm supposed to buy my essential things with no I'd!<br> :date: __2020-09-25 20:54:47__